 - Update Your Beneficiary Info – Be sure to change your beneficiary information after any significant life event change.

-- Try out Retirement Calculators – To ensure you are on track for a secure retirement run your numbers annually
+- Try out Retirement Calculators – Run your numbers annually to ensure you are on track for a secure retirement.

 - Stay the Course – The Market will go up and down.
 But it’s important to stay the course and don’t make changes in a down market